LLNL/SSAPy/docs/source/contribution_guide.rst

    $ git log

-Next, go back to the original branch and reset it to ``develop``.
+Next, go back to the original branch and reset it to ``main``.
-Before doing so, make sure that you local ``develop`` branch is up-to-date with upstream:
+Before doing so, make sure that you local ``main`` branch is up-to-date with upstream:

 .. code-block:: console

-   $ git checkout develop
+   $ git checkout main
-   $ git pull upstream develop
+   $ git pull upstream main
    $ git checkout <descriptive_branch_name>
-   $ git reset --hard develop
+   $ git reset --hard main

 Now you can cherry-pick relevant commits: